How to Shop Online Safely

 There’s two main ways to avoid this: know your merchant and use HTTPS.

 Know Your Merchant

 Always spend a few minutes doing some research about the website that you are thinking of transacting with.
-That slick new product for half the best price you’ve seen anywhere else may just be too good to be true after all.
+That slick new product for half the price you’ve seen anywhere else may just be too good to be true.
 The web is certainly a great retail equalizer, a place where an entrepreneur can have a website as good as much larger competitors, but a polished and slick website may not always be backed up by a legitimate, reputable business.

 If you are buying from an online vendor or an e-store on a larger site such as eBay or Amazon, make sure that the vendor has excellent feedback scores based on many transactions.